ObsidianToAnki/Obsidian_to_Anki/README.md

 ### Syntax
 As of v1.2, the Config file now allows you to change the syntax of the script:
 * Begin Note - The string that signals the start of a [note](#note-formatting).
-Defaults to START
+Defaults to START.
 * End Note - The string that signals the end of a note.
-Defaults to END
+Defaults to END.
 * Begin Inline Note - The string that signals the start of an [inline note](#inline-note-formatting).
-Defaults to STARTI (Start-Inline)
+Defaults to STARTI (Start-Inline).
 * End Inline Note - The string that signals the end of an inline note.
-Defaults to ENDI (End-Inline)
+Defaults to ENDI (End-Inline).
 * Target Deck Line - The string that signals "the line beneath me is the name of the target deck".
-Defaults to TARGET DECK
+Defaults to TARGET DECK.
 * File Tags Line - The string that signals "the line beneath me is the set of tags that should be added to all notes from this file".
-Defaults to FILE TAGS
+Defaults to FILE TAGS.
 * Delete Regex Note Line - The string that signals "the line beneath me is an id string for a regex note that should be deleted."
-Defaults to DELETE
+Defaults to DELETE.

 ### Field substitutions
 The substitutions for field prefixes.
 For example, under the section ['Basic'], you'll see something like this: